EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 This tutorial carries out a self-consistent density-functional calculation for PbTe using the **lmf**{: style="color: blue"} code.
-It has a purpose [similar to the basic tutorial](/tutorial/lmf/lmf_tutorial/) but shows some additional features (Another [tutorial](/tutorial/gw/qsgw_fe/) an LDA calculation for Fe, a ferromagnetic metal, demonstrates still other features).
-This one:
+It has a purpose [similar to the basic tutorial](/tutorial/lmf/lmf_tutorial/) but shows some additional features ([Another tutorial](/tutorial/gw/qsgw_fe/) presents an LDA calculation for Fe, a ferromagnetic metal, showing still other features).
+This tutorial:

 1. explains the input file's structure and illustrates some of its programming language capabilities
+2. generates self consistent atomic densities, to provide information for the crystal calculation
-2. generates a self consistent potential within the LDA
+3. generates a self consistent potential within the LDA
-3. makes neighbour tables using the **lmchk**{: style="color: blue"} tool
+5. makes neighbour tables using the **lmchk**{: style="color: blue"} tool
-4. synchronizes with an [ASA tutorial](/tutorial/asa/lm_pbte_tutorial/) on the same system, enabling a comparison of the ASA and full potential methods.
+5. synchronizes with an [ASA tutorial](/tutorial/asa/lm_pbte_tutorial/) on the same system, enabling a comparison of the ASA and full potential methods
-5. forms the starting point for other tutorials on optics, a QSGW calculation of PbTe, and compares energy bands computed in different ways.
+6. forms a starting point for other tutorials, e.g. on [optics](/tutorial/application/optics).

 ### _Table of Contents_
 _____________________________________________________________